awsdocs/aws-codestar-user-guide/doc_source/sam-tutorial.md

 Now that you have completed this tutorial, we suggest you review the following resources:
 + The [Getting Started with AWS CodeStar](getting-started.md) tutorial uses a project that creates and deploys a Node\.js\-based web application running on an Amazon EC2 instance\.
 + [AWS CodeStar Project Templates](templates.md) describes other types of projects you can create\.
-+ [Customize an AWS CodeStar Dashboard](how-to-customize.md) shows you how to customize your projects' dashboards, integrate with JIRA, and more\.
 + [Working with AWS CodeStar Teams](working-with-teams.md) shows you how others can help you work on your projects\.